-If you regularly experience a busy mind that resists sleep, here are some things you can try to calm your thoughts and fall asleep with ease:
+If you regularly experience a busy mind that resists sleep, here are some things you can try to unwind in the evening after work:

-Slow your pace in the evening and intentionally wind down
+Slow your pace in the evening and intentionally unwind

 If you race and push through your day and continue that pace into evening, it will naturally be hard for your body and mind to calm down.
 Be intentional in transitioning from a busy day to a calmer evening.
 Stay away from work and your computer after dinner, turn the lights down low and engage in quiet activities that help you relax.